AqwamCreates/DataPredict/docs/APIDesign.md

 ## Regularization

-* All our regularization objects have calculateCostFunctionDerivativeRegularizaion() and calculateCostFunctionRegularization() functions.
+* All our regularization objects have calculateRegularizaion() and calculateRegularizationDerivatives() functions.
 They will be called inside called inside our models.

 * Both takes in modelParameters (matrix) and numberOfData (integer) in order.

-* calculateCostFunctionDerivativeRegularization() returns regularization values for costFunctionDerivatives (matrix).
+* calculateRegularizaion() returns regularization values for modelParameters (matrix).

-* calculateCostFunctionRegularization() returns regularization values for modelParameters (matrix).
+* calculateRegularizationDerivatives() returns regularization values for costFunctionDerivatives (matrix).

 * The code for the regularization objects are object-oriented.